sayshark75/ExpressTemplate/Readme.md

 - With Seperate Error Handling Middleware
 - and a Logger to check API Call Logs
 - Added Payment Features of Razorpay
+- Added Image Upload Service using Multer, (Will be switch to AWS S3 in future)

 # Usage

 - Clone this project
-- Install Packages using npm or yarn, etc...
+- Install Packages using yarn, etc...

-`npm i`
-or
 `yarn`

 - Add .env file with PORT